JayKumarPal0108/Pdf-Data-Extractor/README.md

 This will launch the web interface where you can upload a PDF and extract data.

+# How to Use This Tool

+Run the Application: Start the Streamlit app using the command above.

+Upload a PDF: Use the provided UI to select and upload a PDF file.

+Choose Extraction Options: Select the type of data you want to extract (metadata, text, images, etc.).

+View Results: Extracted data will be displayed within the UI.

+Download Data: If applicable, download the extracted data in a suitable format.

 ## Approach

 Metadata Extraction: Uses PyMuPDF (fitz) to retrieve document metadata.